raphael-gi/Conway/README.md

 This game became widely known when it was mentioned in an article published by Scientific American in 1970.
 It consists of a grid of cells which, based on a few mathematical rules, can live, die or multiply.
 Depending on the initial conditions, the cells form various patterns throughout the course of the game.

+## How to start the game
+1. Download the Project
+2. Just click on the fucking index.html file

 ## Rules
 ### Rule 1
 Dead Cell with 3 living neighbours becomes alive